 Risk Management

 Description of the main elements of Pharma Equity Group’s internal control and risk management systems in connection with the financial reporting process, according to section 107 b of the Danish Financial Statements Act.
+The statement is part of the management report in the company’s annual (latest) report for the fiscal year 2025.

 The Company’s policy is to identify and mitigate risks deriving from the Company’s operations and to establish appropriate level of internal controls and reporting processes, and to establish sufficient insurance coverage where possible and as deemed necessary in the circumstances.